When Sex is Painful: 7 Common Causes

 What Does It Mean When Sex Is Painful?
 7 Common Causes of Painful or Uncomfortable Intercourse

 If sex is painful or uncomfortable for you, don’t suffer in silence.
-Schedule an appointment with an OB/GYN and let her know what’s up.
-You should never feel embarrassed to ask questions about sex or anything that seems abnormal in regards to your body or your feelings about sexual intercourse.
+Please schedule an appointment with an OB/GYN and let her know what’s up.
+You should never feel embarrassed to ask questions about sex, anything that seems abnormal regarding your body, or your feelings about sexual intercourse.

-- Lack of natural lubrication.
 Ideally, your body will produce ample lubrication when it is sufficiently stimulated.
 Operative word: sufficiently.
 One of the leading causes of a lack of lubrication is insufficient foreplay.
-Get your partner to spend more time kissing, cuddling, caressing or doing whatever it is that turns you on and the lubrication issue might resolve itself.
-Lack of lubrication can also be the result of hormonal changes that occur during menopause, after childbirth or while breastfeeding.
-Certain medications and even certain forms of birth control (ironic, isn’t it?) can cause a drop in lubrication production as well.
-There are plenty of over-the-counter products that can help to provide lubrication so that penetration, and resulting friction created by movement, will be pleasurable, rather than painful.
+Get your partner to spend more time kissing, cuddling, caressing, or doing whatever turns you on, and the lubrication issue might resolve itself.
+Lack of lubrication can also result from hormonal changes during menopause, after childbirth, or while breastfeeding.
+Certain medications and even certain forms of birth control (ironic, isn’t it?) can also cause a drop in lubrication production.
+Plenty of over-the-counter products can help provide lubrication so that penetration and friction created by movement will be pleasurable rather than painful.

-- Injury or trauma.
-If you have had a baby, had some type of internal surgery (even if it was in the past) or had an episiotomy during labor, the resulting incisions, bruising and/or scar tissue can create an uncomfortable situation.
-Your doctor can take a look to see if there is anything that can be done to correct or remedy things for you.
+2. Injury or trauma If you have had a baby, had some internal surgery (even if it was in the past), or had an episiotomy during labor, the resulting incisions, bruising, and/or scar tissue can create an uncomfortable situation.
+Your doctor can look to see if there is anything that can be done to correct or remedy things for you.
+3. Irritation

-- Emotional factors.
-Psychological and/or emotional issues can also contribute to uncomfortable or painful sexual intercourse.
+6. Surgical history Surgery performed on or around your pelvic area, or sexual organs can cause scarring or resulting tenderness that makes sexual intercourse uncomfortable.
+These include hysterectomies, tubal ligations, Cesarean sections, or other pelvic surgery.
+Radiation and/or chemotherapy can also cause changes that make sex more uncomfortable.
+7. Emotional factors Psychological and/or emotional issues can also contribute to uncomfortable or painful sexual intercourse.
 Or, they can make it so that it is difficult to enjoy sex.
-We mentioned that lubrication is necessary for sex to be pleasurable; if you are stressed, depressed or anxious, your body will have a more difficult time producing the necessary lubrication.
-If you have any anxiety about having sex, or your sexual partner, your vaginal walls can tighten or spasm, making it difficult to allow penetration.
+We mentioned that lubrication is necessary for sex to be pleasurable; if you are stressed, depressed, or anxious, your body will have difficulty producing the necessary lubrication.
+If you have any anxiety about having sex, or your sexual partner, your vaginal walls can tighten or spasm, making it challenging to allow penetration.
 Victims of sexual abuse often have difficulty experiencing pleasure from sexual activities until they have worked through their trauma and healed old wounds.
-Women’s Health Associates has connections with amazing therapists in the Kansas City area and we are happy to provide referrals as necessary.
+Women’s Health Associates has connections with excellent therapists in the Kansas City area, and we are happy to provide referrals as necessary.